Write an IEP Letter the School Can’t Ignore

-Use this letter to request school accommodations for a child with ADHD or a learning disability like dyslexia.
+Use this sample IEP letter to request school classroom accommodations for a child with ADHD or a learning disability like dyslexia.

-Your child has been diagnosed with attention deficit hyperactivity disorder (ADHD) by a physician, licensed clinical social worker, or a psychologist and is receiving treatment.
+Your child has been diagnosed with attention deficit hyperactivity disorder (ADHD or ADD) by a physician, licensed clinical social worker, or a psychologist and is receiving treatment.
 But her performance in school remains troubling.

 Dear Mr/Ms. [name]: